Box truck: North American usage

 The boxes on box trucks are typically 10–26 ft in length (the overall length of the box plus cab is even longer) and can range from Class 3 to Class 7 (12,500 lb. to 33,000 lb. gross vehicle weight rating).
 They often have a garage door-like rear door that rolls up.
 They are often used by companies transporting home appliances or furniture, or are used as moving trucks which can be rented by individuals.

 Ford, Dodge and Chevrolet/GMC have historically been the most common manufacturers of conventional chassis cab (truck cab on chassis without a body) to which the cargo box is attached by various producers (called body builders or upfitters).
-Isuzu, Fuso and UD Trucks have been the most common producers of cab over-type medium duty chassis cab used as platforms for box trucks.
+Isuzu, Fuso and UD Trucks have been the most common producers of cab over-type medium duty chassis cab used as platforms for small box trucks.
+Freightliner, International, Ford, and Hino have been the most common manufacturers of large conventional box trucks.

 Small box trucks often use the cab of full size vans from Ford, Chrysler or General Motors (e.g. Ford E-Series/Econoline/Ford Transit, Dodge Ram Van, Chevrolet Express/Chevrolet Van/GMC Vandura/GMC Savana), though pre-manufactured cutaway van chassis vehicles are the basis (rather than an actual cargo van), in order to reduce the labour required for production.
+Large box trucks are based on medium-duty trucks through chassis cab trucks, mostly equipped with air brakes (e.g. Ford F-Series, Freightliner Business Class M2, Hino 600 / L-Series, International Durastar / MV).

 Box van definition in British English

 In British English, box van is a term for a four-wheeled covered goods wagon (freight vehicle) with a fully enclosed body.

 In British English the word truck refers to large open topped freight vehicles or rail freight waggons.
-A lorry is a HGV road vehicle.
+A lorry is defined as a medium or large truck.
 A van is used for an enclosed railway freight carriage or medium or smaller commercial road vehicles.